Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 }
 ```

-In this case, the `Vec` is initialized with a capacity of 100, so it does not need to reallocate memory during the loop.
-This can improve performance by avoiding unnecessary memory allocations and copying.
+In this case, the `Vec` is initialized with a capacity of 100, so it does not need to reallocate memory during the loop, and as a result, runs faster:

 <details>
 <summary>benchmark</summary>